arpitbatra123/personal-website/posts/lodash-new-js.md

 [lodash](https://lodash.com/) is a popular javascript library with a set of utilities.
 One of the utilities that lodash provides is the [get](https://lodash.com/docs/4.17.15#get) function which, as the name suggests is used to get a value from an object.
 Let us see an example:

-Suppose there is an object
+Suppose there is an object:

 ```js
 let response = {